 She also encourages individuals to take credit for their ideas and value their contributions.
 Even if you make a mistake or are wrong, don’t give up.
 Keep working to make your voice heard.

-And remember that many individuals feel the same way, so while you’re comparing yourself to others, someone may be comparing themselves to you.
+And remember that many individuals feel the same way.
+So while you’re comparing yourself to others, someone might be comparing themselves to you.

 For some, it can help to think of working for a larger purpose whether that is your family, your community or your company.
 It can be easy to feel like we’re in competition with others, but really we’re working to the benefit of others.
 Our ideas can help make a positive difference and our courage can be strengthened when the actions we take contribute to the overall well-being of others.